butterluo/server/docs/architecture.md

 *correlation ID* of the sequence.

-When making inference requests for a stateful model, the client application must provide the same correlation ID to all requests in a sequence, and must also mark the start and end of the sequence.
+When making inference requests for a stateful model, the client application must provide the <u>same correlation ID</u> to all requests in a sequence, and must also <u>mark the start and end of the sequence</u>.
 The correlation ID allows Triton to identify that the requests belong to the same sequence.